camunda-community-hub/slack-archivist/README.md

 ## Configuration

 Rename `config.json-example` to `config.json`, and fill in your Slack bot and Discord details.
-The initial channel looks like "CT7S20JG3".
-You can Google to find out how to get your channel id.

 ```
 {